U.S. flag

 American Community Survey Supplemental Data

-The American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
-The ACS covers a broad range of topics about social, economic, demographic, and housing characteristics of the U.S. population.
+The American Community Survey (ACS) is an ongoing survey that provides data every year—giving communities the current information they need to make important decisions.
+The ACS covers a broad range of topics about social, economic, housing, and demographic characteristics of the U.S. population.

 2016